bytefish/bytefish.de/blog/mono_ubuntu.md

 [Mono]: http://www.mono-project.com/
 [MonoDevelop]: http://www.monodevelop.com/

 There is an open source project called [Mono], which provides a .NET-compatible set of tools, a C# compiler and Common Language Runtime (CLR).
+This makes it possible to run C# code in Linux.
+I wanted to see, if [TinyCsvParser] works in Linux and I was pleasantly surprised, that all
-I was pleasantly surprised, that all Unit Tests in [TinyCsvParser] succeeded without touching a single line of code in the project.
+Unit Tests succeeded without touching a single line of code.

 Installing the latest stable release [Mono] 4.2 on a fresh Ubuntu installation is easy.